 By downloading the .stl print files of Ballicopter, you confirm that you have read the disclaimer and that you agree to the conditions as set out above.

 Download here licensed file package to 3D print one 3D model of Ballicopter©.
 The download consists of two stl files.
 One is the body and one is the propeller:

 DOWNLOAD ↓ - I acknowledge that I have read and understood the Ballyland Disclaimer and License Conditions

 The quality of your printed model depends on the quality of the used 3D printer, the printing process and the choice of materials.

 Printing costs are NOT included with the file, and may vary.
-If you don’t own a 3D printer yourself, you may find one at a school or support organization for the blind or visually impaired, a library, or a nearby 3D print shop such as at 3D Hubs
+If you don’t own a 3D printer yourself, you may find one at a school or support organization for the blind or visually impaired, a library, or a nearby 3D print shop such as Hubs

 Sonokids provides the following recommended printing specifications as a service, but explicitly without accepting any responsibility for the outcome:

 Print the propeller upside down.
 Print the body in upright position.

 ABS is recommended as it allows for easy painting, but other materials can be used as well.